Cross-Works/IN-SYNQ/README.md

 ## Future Improvements

 ### Short-Term Improvements
-- **Connection Termination Command:** Implement a command to terminate the connection gracefully.
+- **Connection Termination Command:** Implement a command to terminate the connection gracefully. (✅ Implemented: Use `StopMeshSync` in Unreal Engine to disconnect safely.)
 - **Crash Fixes:** Address crashes that occur when closing Unreal Engine with an active connection.
 - **Script Initialization Flexibility:** Enable the Grasshopper script to start after Unreal Engine without causing issues.
 - **Background Freezing Fix:** Resolve the Unreal Engine freezing issue when running in the background.